JiunJung/JiunJung/README.md

 # Welcome to Jiun's Github!

 - SoC(System on Chip) Design/Verification Engineer.
-- SoC Development Platform developer.
+- I'm also an indie ios developer :)